FabienHaury/TidyTuesday/Data visualization/Agricultural Production Statistics in New Zealand/README.md

 ## Introduction and Problem Statement

 The world of data is an ever-growing field.
-Covering the full spectrum from gathering and cleaning data to analysis, one aspect is often overlooked: **data visualization**.
-Even the most thorough analysis can lose its impact if the results are not communicated clearly.
+While data work spans the entire pipeline—from data collection and cleaning to analysis—one aspect is often overlooked: **data visualization**.
+Even the most thorough analysis can lose its impact if the results are not communicated effectively.

 This project aims to strengthen my data visualization skills by creating visuals that are not only aesthetically appealing but also enhance understanding and deliver clearer insights.